-A checking account is a type of financial tool that offers everyday access to your money.
+A checking account is a financial tool that offers everyday access to your money.
 These accounts typically come with personal checks and a debit card.
-And, there's no limit to how often you can use your money.
-You can withdraw, transfer, write checks, make debit card charges and deposit money as often as you'd like.

 In recent years banks have expanded their checking account services to include online and mobile banking.
 With checking accounts, there's no limit to how often you can access your money.
-Unlike savings accounts, you can withdraw, transfer, write checks, and make debit card charges as often as you'd like.
+Unlike savings accounts, you can withdraw, transfer, write checks and make debit card charges as often as you'd like.

 Virtually all banks and credit unions offer checking accounts.
-To clear checks and transfer funds, banks use Automated Clearinghouse Services, or ACS, a nationwide network operated by the two national ACH operators – the Reserve Banks and the Electronic Payments Network.
+To clear checks and transfer funds, banks use Automated Clearing House, or ACH, a nationwide network operated by the two national ACH operators – the Reserve Banks and the Electronic Payments Network.

 Because of their accessibility and safety, checking accounts make for a good financial hub — a versatile account that can be used to pay bills, make purchases and receive deposits.

 Checking accounts can simplify your financial life.
 For example, you can set up your checking account to receive automatic deposits from your employer and make automatic withdrawals to pay your bills.
 Mobile apps enable you to make payments, transfer money and review your transaction history on the go.

 What to look for in a checking account